projectacrn/acrn-hypervisor/doc/try.rst

 After reading the :ref:`introduction`, use these guides to get started using ACRN in a reference setup.
-We'll show how to set up your development and target hardware, and then how to boot up the ACRN hypervisor and the `Clear Linux`_ Service VM and User VM on the Intel (EFI) platform.
+We'll show how to set up your development and target hardware, and then how to boot the ACRN hypervisor, the Service VM, and a User VM on the Intel platform.

 .. _Clear Linux: https://clearlinux.org